 8. What do I do if I get locked inside the Cemetery when the gates close?
 Call 911 from your cell phone.
 The personnel there will contact one of the Cemetery crew or the police to come and open the gate.

 9. Why do you pick up or turn over the flower pots in the fall?
-Small flower pots (8" in in diameter or under) are disposed of.
-Pots larger than 8" in diameter if made of good quality materials are left on the lot and tipped over so they will not freeze and break during the winter months.
-Any pots that are in disrepair removed from the lot and disposed of.
+Small flower pots (10-12" in in diameter or under) are disposed of.
+Pots larger in diameter, if made of good quality materials are left on the lot and tipped over so they will not freeze and break during the winter months.
+Any pots that are in disrepair are removed from the lot and disposed of.